- 11 percent job-growth rate is expected for the industry between 2018 and 20281, much faster than the national average

 Top-Paying Industries for MSW Graduates

-The U.S. Bureau of Labor Statistics reports these are the top-five paying industries for social workers.2
+The U.S. Bureau of Labor Statistics reports these as some of the top paying industries for social workers.

 Annual Mean Wage